robinfissum/Group6MathematicalModelling/README.md

 This should work because Tkinter comes with python by default.
 (2) Alternatively, you can download PyQt6 from: https://www.riverbankcomputing.com/static/Docs/PyQt6/installation.html
 (3), or another python backend, see: https://matplotlib.org/stable/users/explain/backends.html

+- For the .ipynb files, visual studio code offers extension for them to work properly.

+### Code to run:
+If you wish to run some of the code and generate some results, we recommend you run 2d_solution.py, as this simulation does not take too long (should only take a minute or two).
+Remember to install FFmpeg as mentioned above, otherwise the code will crash when trying to save a video.

 ### Overview of the code
 The code utilizes the python package py-pde to solve systems of coupled PDEs.